James J. Braddock: Heavyweight champion; loss to Joe Louis

 Braddock held the title of Heavyweight Champion from 1935 until 1937.
 His first title defense was to be against German Max Schmeling on June 3, 1937, in the Madison Square Garden Bowl.
 However, Braddock backed out of the bout in favor of a fight with Joe Louis in Chicago.
 Braddock argued he would have received only a US$25,000 purse against Schmeling, compared to $250,000 against rising star Louis.
-There was also concern that if Schmeling won, the Nazi government would deny American fighters opportunities to fight for the title.
+There was also concern that if Schmeling lost, the Nazi government would deny American fighters opportunities to fight for the title.
 Finally, American commentators had expressed opposition to the fight in light of the connections between Schmeling and Adolf Hitler, with whom the German fighter had been associated after his earlier victory over Louis.
 The New York State Athletic Commission fined Gould and Braddock $1,000 each for canceling the fight with Schmeling.

 In his only defense of the heavyweight title, Braddock lost to Louis in the 8th round by a knockout, the only one of his career.

 Braddock and Louis saw each other frequently over the years, and the "Brown Bomber" always greeted him the same way:

 "Hello, Champ."
 As Jeremy Schaap wrote, "[Louis] fought eight world heavyweight champions, more than any other fighter ever, but he never called anyone but Jim Braddock 'champ.'"
 On the other hand, shortly after winning the title, Louis was quoted as saying, "I don't want to be called champ until I whip Max Schmeling".
 (Louis defeated Schmeling in 1938, part of his 12-year reign as Heavyweight champion, the longest championship reign in boxing history.)

 Seven months after the Louis fight, Braddock had his next match with Tommy Farr and won in what turned out to be his last match.

 While the fight with Louis was the end of Braddock as a major boxing force, part of his contract for that bout was to gain a portion of Louis' earnings over the next decade, which proved very lucrative for him.

 Later life

 Braddock enlisted in the U.S. Army in 1942 and became a first lieutenant.
 He served in the Pacific theater on the island of Saipan, where he trained enlisted men in hand-to-hand combat.

 Upon return, he opened a restaurant, called Braddock's Corner, located at 157 W. 49th Street, in New York City, which was managed by Joe Gould.
 Braddock ultimately lost $15,000 on the restaurant venture.
 He invested in a marine equipment surplus supplier, which also lost money.
-Going back to manual labor, he helped construct the Verrazzano Narrows Bridge in the early 1960s.
+Going back to manual labor, he helped construct the Verrazzano–Narrows Bridge in the early 1960s.